-Brief description of the recommendation

-In paragraph 6 of the ACABQ report, the Committee was informed that one evaluation, UN-Habitat Management and Administration, was proposed by the Joint Inspection Unit to start in 2019 and end in 2020.
+Brief description of the recommendation Action taken to implement the recommendation In paragraph 6 of the ACABQ report, the Committee was informed that one evaluation, UN-Habitat Management and Administration, was proposed by the Joint Inspection Unit to start in 2019 and end in 2020.
 Following a request by the management of UN-Habitat, the evaluation was rescheduled for 2020-2021 to allow an assessment of the change processes initiated since the UN-Habitat reforms in 2018.

-Status: In progress

-The Joint Inspection Unit started the evaluation in the first quarter of 2021.
+Status : In progress The Joint Inspection Unit started the evaluation in the first quarter of 2021.
 The findings were published in the third quarter of 2022.